mlflow/mlflow/docs/source/search-runs.rst

 ^^^^^^^^^^^^^^^

 In this section we will go over how to search by different categories of MLflow fields.
-For each category we provide a few sample queries, if you have executed the run creation script we provided, these queries should fetch certain runs.
+For each category we provide a few sample queries.
+If you have executed the run creation script we provided, these queries should fetch certain runs but sometimes require modification for run-specific information, such as ``start_time``.

 1 - Searching By Metrics
 ~~~~~~~~~~~~~~~~~~~~~~~~